khaloodi/scoreboard/README.md

 Interactive timer with stop/start and reset that uses hooks (componentWillUnmount) to prevent memory leaks.

 ## Motivation
-The purpose of this project is to demonstrate various features of the ReactJS library and my capacity to use them within a simple application.
+The purpose of this project is to demonstrate various features of the ReactJS library including lifecycle methods.

 **Built With**
 - [React](https://reactjs.org/)